- Darlene Dalmaceda as “la comtesse”

 “the blueness of his protagonist’s beard, Perrault intensifies the frightfulness of his appearance: Bluebeard is represented as a man against nature, either by dyeing his hair like a luxurious Oriental, or by producing such a monstrous growth without resorting to artifice” (124-125).

 I chose Joe (who also happens to be my supervisor at work) based on his creepy appearance.
-His physical features lend himself to this description provided by Warner.
+His physical features lend themselves to this description provided by Warner.
 Joe is from Cuba and still possesses a thick accent.
 He truly was the ideal Marquis for this project.

 The closing credits are set to “Everything is Everything” by Phoenix.
 It is sort of a throwaway track.
 I saw Phoenix at the Hard Rock a few months ago.
 I like how the breezy wistfulness of the song fits the closing of the short story.
 It gives you hope that the girl, her mother, and the piano tuner will have a happy life together, spending the Marquis’ money and living in Las Vegas.

 You might be wondering how I came up with the name.
 I named it after the Sugababes’ song “Little Lady Love (About 2 Remix).”
 I included it in the accompanying mixtape, but because of the mood of it I did not include it.
 It is a little sassier than I wanted.
 The Sugababes recorded the song around the same age as our chatelaine.
-It represents what the bride she thinks she is.
+It represents what the bride thinks she is.
 There are many young girls who think they are experienced when they are still innocent creatures who need to be protected, as our bride was.

 By combining my two loves of photography and music, I am exorcising my own demons creatively.
-If ever I needed a slap in the face about significant others, it would be because of this story, and this project.
+If ever I needed a slap in the face about significant others, it would be because of this story and this project.
 Any man I choose to be my husband could not possibly be any worse than the Marquis.

 Barzilai, Shuli.
 “The Infernal Desire Machines in Anne Thackeray Ritchie’s Bluebeard’s Keys and Angela Carter’s “The Bloody Chamber..”
 Marvels & Tales 22.1 (2008): 95-124.
 Academic Search Premier.
 EBSCO.
 Web.
 6 Apr.
 2010.